 This course is aimed at building managers, historic buildings advisers, planners, architects and ecologists who would like to learn how to carry out preliminary bat roost assessment of buildings and understand when expertise and a bat licence is needed to inspect Potential Roost Features and undertake repairs or building works.

 Jo will outline how bats use buildings and why they are so important in a bats lifecycle.
 She will discuss bats' legal protection and what to do when considering carrying out works where bats could be impacted.
-Sue will follow this with information on local bats and roosts with a tour of buildings on site, allowing participants to gain some experience of assessing a built structure for bat potential.
+Ella will follow this with information on local bats and roosts with a tour of buildings on site, allowing participants to gain some experience of assessing a built structure for bat potential.

 Learning objectives for the course are to: